 Allergies occur when your immune system is triggered by envirionmental factors it should ignore--for example, pollen in the air, or dander on a cat or dog--and creates cells to fight against them.
 An allergic reaction typically causes itching, congestion, or drainage, and ...Read more

-- How long does shellfish allergic reaction last?
+- How long can an allergic reaction to food last?

-- How long does allergic reaction last to medication?
+- How long can allergic reaction symptoms last?

-- How long does an allergic reaction to amoxicillin last?
+- How long can an allergic reaction to medication last?